 Grégoire holds a PhD from Paris Diderot University.
 He previously worked as engineer for the Ocsigen project and as a postdoc at Inria where he designed an experimental extension to OCaml, adding runtime-type to the language.
 He joined OCamlPro in November 2013.

-Çagdas is working as a PhD student between OCamlPro and ENSTA, focusing on building tools to profile OCaml memory usage and to detect memory leaks.
+Çagdas has a PhD from Ecole Polytechnique, obtained by working between OCamlPro and ENSTA, focusing on building tools to profile OCaml memory usage and to detect memory leaks.
 Previously, he has been working at Dassault Systèmes on the extension of a real-time modeling language for discrete-event systems.

 Thomas is working as a PhD student between OCamlPRO and ENSTA, with a focus on whole-program static analysis.
 One of his first objectives is to try to use the whole-program analysis approach to detect uncaught exceptions in OCaml programs.
 Previously, he obtained a MSc in computer science at the ENS Cachan.

 Pierrick is working as a PhD student between OCamlPRO and ENSTA, focusing on typing the OCaml intermediate language, in order to propagate the typing information into the whole compilation toolchain.
 Previously, he worked on the design of a namespace mechanism for the OCaml language.